BayAreaMetro/baus_docs2/docs/pba40/accounts_pba40.md

 ## OBAG
-(Account)
+(Account, Applied to all PDAs)

 ## CEQA Tiering
-(Modification)
+(Modification, Applied to all TPAs)
 Make any sort of development in a TPA 1% more profitable

 ## Parcel Tax
 (Account)
-$24 annual parcel tax throughout region into fund for affordable housing so $42,000,000 is placed in an account annually to be spent on affordable housing in any TPA in the region
+$24 annual parcel tax throughout region into fund for affordable housing so $42,000,000 is placed in an account annually to be spent on affordable housing in any PDA in the region

 ## Housing Capital Gains Tax
 (Account, Deed-Restricted)
-$500,000,000 is placed in an account annually to be spent on affordable hosuing in any TPA in the region
+$500,000,000 is placed in an account annually to be spent on affordable hosuing in any PDA in the region

 ## No Parking Minimums
 (Modification)